Project Consultant jobs at Florida Department of Transportation - 48 jobs

 BENEFITS:

 Jefferson County offers a generous benefits package that supports your personal and professional life.
-Benefits include medical, dental and vision insurance, paid time off and holidays, retirement matching, wellness programs, tuition reimbursement, flexible schedules, remote work and more.
+Benefits include medical, dental, and vision insurance; paid time off and holidays, including a starting bank of 40 hours of PTO for new hires; retirement matching; wellness programs; tuition reimbursement; flexible schedules; remote work options; and more.
 For more information, click here for our Total Rewards summary.

 ESSENTIAL DUTIES: